Building safety

 One of the biggest changes the Act makes is the need for landlords to assess building safety risk.
 They must look at the whole building, not just fire safety or parts of it.

-Landlords have to develop an approach and complete ‘Safety Case Reviews’ on all the taller blocks that fall under the Act.
+Landlords have to develop an approach and complete ‘Safety Case Reports’ on all the taller blocks that fall under the Act.
+A Safety Case Report is a document that outlines how a building's fire safety and structural integrity risks are identified, managed, and mitigated.

 The council are developing IT solutions to complete the reviews and capture the information.